-In a totally unexpected move, Apple has announced a program called Self Service Repair.
-It’ll enable you – yes, individuals – to buy official Apple parts, tools and access manuals to repair your own gadgets.
+Late last year, in a totally unexpected move, Apple announced a program called Self Service Repair.
+Today, Apple has launched the program, with a Self Service Repair store.
+It enables you – yes, individuals – to buy official Apple parts, tools and access manuals to repair your own gadgets.

+Initially, the program is only live in the US, but Apple plans to expand it internationally later on.
 The move has to be seen as a victory for the Right to Repair movement and probably shows the direction in which other manufacturers will have to move too.
-Of course, we don’t know how much the parts will be, and you’d have to assume replacing something like a screen will be an expensive and difficult process.
-Presumably, it will be cheaper than taking it into the Apple Store.

 Apple says there are currently more than 5,000 Apple Authorised Service Providers (AASPs) and 2,800 Independent Repair Providers (a network which Apple is spinning up) who also have access to these same parts, tools, and manuals.
 Apple already has the infrastructure for these technicians to order parts and tools, so presumably extending that to consumers is a more achievable move than it would be for many rivals.